Ian Tomlin - 4 min read

 Thriving in a digital era requires a data centricity

 Like any other market, the talent industry is evolving quickly due to digital innovations.
 Even where talent market behaviors have remained constant, the lowering costs of data storage and cloud platforms might well have encouraged entrepreneurs to find smarter ways of finding talent at the best price, in the best place, and at the right time.

 But the shape of the talent market has changed and is still changing.
-Gartner forecasts that 51% of global knowledge workers will be working remotely by the end of 2021.
-Upwork too estimates the trend of remote working is here to stay, suggesting that 22% of the workforce (36.2 Million Americans) will work remotely by 2025.
+Upwork estimates that remote working is here to stay, suggesting that 22% of the workforce (36.2 million Americans) will work remotely by 2025.
 These changes are encouraging venture capitalists and entrepreneurs alike to focus their efforts on talent industry solutions.

 The seismic differences in labor rates worldwide have brought opportunity for tech speculators.
 Thanks to technological advances, global talent resources are within touching distance of any business, regardless of their location.

 The COVID-19 pandemic forced knowledge workers back to their home offices in droves.
 No longer is remote working frowned upon, or an economic disadvantage.
 When nobody can get to the office, the playing field is evened for candidates everywhere.

 5 ways talent insights can give you a competitive edge

 1. Establishing labor rates